 Sounds like you were able to see exactly what limbs the mulch came from -- is that true?
 If you saw them trimming perfectly healthy limbs because they were in the power lines, and you know for sure that's where this particular mulch came from, I think you're OK.
-If it was just mulch from their supply and you can't trace it back, then yes, it might have come from dead or diseased wood.

 To the above poster -- how do you know for sure that you got termites from the mulch?
 I'm just curious -- I was thinking of getting some free mulch myself and want to consider all the pros and cons.
 Thanks!

 I am on my 17th load of wood chips (mulch - chips + leaves) that I get from a tree service.
 This has allowed me to build some beautiful garden areas on my Florida property.